 CODE OF ETHICS

-ALBANY PROPER is an independent, not-for-profit publisher dedicated to reporting on social interest stories within New York’s capital city.
+ALBANY PROPER is an independent grassroots publisher dedicated to reporting on social interest stories within New York’s capital city.

 Our work is guided by a Code of Ethics, which draws inspiration from The Marshall Project, ProPublica, and Society of Professional Journalists, among others.

-We’re a nonpartisan outlet dedicated to truth, accuracy and fairness.
-We don’t play favorites for financial or any other reasons – we have no agenda, hidden or otherwise.
+We are a nonpartisan outlet dedicated to truth, accuracy and fairness in our work and for the communities we cover.
+We don’t play favorites for financial or any other reasons.
 Our credibility depends upon that.

 Whatever the funding source, our strict editorial independence mandate applies.
 Donors, no matter how big or small their contribution, will not receive preferential coverage or any other goods or services in exchange for their support.
 Whenever stories mention any of our funders or members of our board of directors or advisory boards, we’ll disclose relevant relationships.
 Major funders (those giving above $2,000 annually) will be publicly disclosed.